EducateMe-Ventrix-Advertising/.github/profile/README.md

 > Please note that PhpStorm may not default the search to using Scopes.
 You may need to reselect that option when opening PhpStorm.

+## Making File Changes in PhpStorm
+> [!IMPORTANT]
+> All code should be committed to a branch and code reviewed before being merged into Master, except in the case of emergencies.

+1. Open PhpStorm.
+2. Pull changes.
+Always pull changes before making edits to files.
+3. Ensure that the correct branch is selected.
+  - Select the Git Branch popup on the far bottom right of PhpStorm.
+  - Select the desired repository.
+  - Check out a new branch or select an existing branch from the remote dropdown menu.
+4. Expand the desired repository from the Project panel.
+5. Locate and double click the file you wish to edit.
+6. Ensure that line endings are set to LF.
+> [!TIP]
+> You may locate the line ending settings on the bottom right of the PhpStorm window.
+8. Make desired changes to file.
+9. Ensure that file formatting is run by using Ctrl+S.
+  - If the file is not formatted after using Ctrl+S, try `Ctrl + Alt + L`.
+  - If the file is still not formatted, try using `Ctrl + Alt + Shift + L`.
+  - If the file is still not formatted, proceed with caution as your PhpStorm settings may be functioning as intended. **Do not commit files which have been drastically altered and contact a team member for assistance**.

 <!--